Easter in Rome is a time of religious insight, the long-awaited warmth of Spring, plus a unique glimpse into the culture for an epic experience.

 Holy Thursday is when the main events start.

 In the morning, the Pope presides over the Chrism Mass, or blessing of the holy oils.
 The evening features what many believe to be the official beginning of the Triduum, with the Mass of the Lord’s Supper.

 The evening of Holy Thursday is also a time of energy and activity, so keep an eye out!
-You’ll witness pilgrims and secular individuals visiting as many churches as possible to witness the rich decorations of each sepulchre.
+You’ll witness pilgrims and secular individuals visiting as many churches as possible to witness the rich decorations of each sepulcher.

 Whether devout or curious, this tradition represents an excellent opportunity to explore Rome after the chaos of the day.
 Rome also has over 1,000 churches nestled in its midst, so this is a great moment to view as many as your feet can handle.

-Most restaurants and shops will still be open on Holy Thursday, so you don’t have dash to the supermarket just yet.
+Most restaurants and shops will still be open on Holy Thursday, so you don’t have to dash to the supermarket just yet.
 Public transportation is still on a normal schedule, too.